Hirkani2003/Operating-System/README.md

 # Operating System (OS)

-This repository contains bash scripts for different logical programs and C++ code for Page Replacement and Scheduling Algorithms.
+This repository contains bash scripts for different logical programs and C++ code for Page Replacement, Synchronization and Scheduling Algorithms.

 ## Description

-This repository contains C++ programs for various scheduling and page replacement algorithms.
-Each algorithm has its own file and contains a bash script that compiles and runs the program.
+This repository contains C++ programs for various scheduling, synchronization and page replacement algorithms.
+Each algorithm has its own file that compiles and runs the program.

 ## Algorithms
 The following algorithms are included in this repository: